RuiXuqi/ForgeModTemplate/README.md

 If you are writing a coremod, remember to set related settings to true.

-### Mixin
-1. Rename json config file to include your modid.
-You will need one json per phase (`PRE_INIT`, `DEFAULT`, `MOD`)
-2. Add your mixin classes there.
-3. Use `IMixinConfigPlugin` to control if certain mixin should be enabled.
-You can call `Loader.isModLoaded()` for `MOD` phase mixins.
-4. Don't worry about refmap, Unimined will handle it automatically.
-You can still `disableRefmap()` manually though

 ### Reference Class
 There will be a `Reference` class under your top package.